Frequently Asked Questions

 What do I need to become a CRA?

 You need the following :

-1) sufficient education and qualification to be able to understand a research protocol, preferably in the Life science or Health/Allied health field
+1) sufficient education and qualification to be able to understand a research protocol, preferably in the life sciences or health care fields

 3) working knowledge of the clinical trial regulations of the country of the trial and of the sponsor